arielsanchezmora/vDocumentation/README.md

 |**Get-ESXNetworking**|Document networking configuration info such as NICs, vSwitches, VMKernel interface configuration|
 |**Get-ESXStorage**|Document storage information and configurations such as iSCSI, FibreChannel, Datastores & Multipathing|

 _Each script will output the corresponding data to terminal, and optionally create a file (XLSX, CSV) with the command name and a timestamp.
-You can use command switches to customize CSV or Excel output, file path (default is powershell working directory), and the command scope (report all vCenter or just cluster/host)._
+You can use command switches to customize CSV or Excel output, file path (default is powershell working directory), and the command scope (report on all connected vCenters or just cluster or host)._

 ## Upgrading from a previous version